jbcodeforce/flink-studies/kafka-flink-demo/README.md

 ## Running the application in dev mode

 Start the Kafka, zookeeper, simulator, and Flink job manager locally with `docker-compose up -d` command.
-Then deploy as a job:
+Then deploy the app as a job:

 ```shell
 CNAME=jbcodeforce.kafka.TelemetryFlinkMain